StellaJiang58/AWS_glue_DMS_S3/README.md

 before it shows success but after I rerun it, it show failed.
 So I didn't use this method

-Final solution, just directly assign the value for these variables.
+Final solution, just directly assign the value for these variables using boto3.

-### Challenge 2: Unexpected removing rows
-   The first three rows were removed for file startwith "LOAD"; and 1 row is remove from file not startwith "LOAD";
-   I didn't figure out this issue yet.